nina20126/Learning-PHP-Programming/README.md

 ### Assignments
 #### GRADES
 This programs reads student grades from a text file.
 Every grade is upgraded by adding one, unless the grade is 5.

+### BIGGEST AND SMALLEST VALUE
+There is a form asking three numbers from user.
+After submitting the form, program prints the biggest and the smallest of given numbers.